Winds-AI/Frontend-development-mcp-tools/FUTURE_PLANS.md

 *This will require a lot of Windsurf credits for researching and optimizing, so I am postponing this until I gather some money to spend on this one.*

-## Advanced FRD Ingestion and Intelligent Retrieval
+## Advanced FRD Ingestion and Intelligent Retrieval OR I can shift to keyword based retrieval ( without a need of a Vector DB )on the FRD document ( sounds simple but it has potential in my initial testing)

 Another future set of tools that I plan to introduce are tools that ingest Functional Requirement Documents (FRDs) into a vector database by properly chunking them.
 We will be able to check its status, and the IDE agent can call this tool to understand what the requirements are and work accordingly.